Hameedullah-Asadi3300/JavaScript-Repo-1/README.md

    ## Functions
       In this little project, I have worked on functions in JavaScript, concatenation, conditional statement of if and else if inside the function and return statement with number and string data types whithin the functions.

+   ## Booleans and conditional statements
+      In this project, I have worked on followings:
+      a. booleans
+      b. conditional statement - if, else if, and else statements and chain of if, else if, and else statements
+      c. all comparison operators like: ==, ===, >, <, >=, <=, !=, !==,
+      d. logical operators: !, &&, and ||